Meet Hafina Allen

 -

-Are an adult located in NY, NJ, FL, CT, IL, or ND
+They are located in NY, NJ, FL, CT, IL, NH, or ND

 When I'm not working, you'll likely find me in my garden, doting on my pets, or settled into a cozy Italian restaurant.
 I'll never turn down a trip to the Met, where I can get lost for hours.
 And for my fellow book lovers, the non-negotiable when we bought our home was enough room for all our books.
 I'm also always planning my next retreat to the Adirondacks.